Siddscell/NeuroScanAI/README.md

 - Feel free to open issues or pull requests to improve this project.

 💬 Contact me:
-👨‍💻 Eshan Vijay
+👨‍💻 Siddhant Patil
-- GitHub: @eshanvijay
+- GitHub: @Siddscell
 - LinkedIn: [Profile](www.linkedin.com/in/siddhant-patil-9868aa220)

 ⭐ If you find this project useful, please consider giving it a star! ⭐